 Low-Income Financial Aid Options

-Every student (whether they’re low-income students or not!) can file the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is the free form you can fill out to apply for financial aid for undergraduate or graduate school.
-Since people use many different ways to pay for college, applying for FAFSA helps kick off that process.
+Every student (whether they’re low-income students or not) can file the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is the free form you can fill out to apply for financial aid for undergraduate or graduate school, and is one of the most important steps students and their families can take to pay for college.

-In conjunction with the school you plan to attend, the FAFSA determines your eligibility for need-based and non-need-based federal financial aid for college based on your financial situation.
+In conjunction with the school you plan to attend, the FAFSA determines your eligibility for need-based and non-need-based financial aid.
 The FAFSA results determine the amounts you receive for federal grants, scholarships, work-study, and/or federal student loans.
-We’ll discuss scholarships and loans in the next sections, but here’s a quick overview of federal grants and work-study:
+In addition to subsidized federal student loan (which are need-based) and unsubsidized federal student loans (which are not need-based), there are two other types of federal aid low-income students may qualify for based on the FAFSA:

 How Do You File the FAFSA?